-- a.
-Individual Plaintiffs - 104.
-Plaintiff Emelda Menendez is Latina and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
+a.
+Individual Plaintiffs

+- 162. Plaintiff Emelda Menendez is Latina and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
 She resides in San Antonio, Texas.
 In Plans H2316, S2168, C2193 and E2106, Plaintiff E. Menendez resides in Texas House District 120, Senate District 19, Congressional District 28 and ED3.
-As described below, Defendants manipulated the district boundaries of ED3 with the purpose of reducing Latino voting strength and making it more difficult for Latinos to elect their preferred candidates. - 105.
+As described below, Defendants manipulated the district boundaries of ED3 with the purpose of reducing Latino voting strength and making it more difficult for Latinos to elect their preferred candidates. - 163.
 Plaintiff Gilberto Menendez is Latino and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
 He resides in San Antonio, Texas.
 In Plans H2316, S2168, C2193 and E2106, Plaintiff G. Menendez resides in Texas House District 120, Senate District 19, Congressional District 28 and SBOE District 3.
-As described below, Defendants manipulated the district boundaries of ED3 with the purpose of reducing Latino voting strength and making it more difficult for Latinos to elect their preferred candidates. - 106.
-Plaintiff Jose Olivares is Latino and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
+As described below, Defendants manipulated the district boundaries of ED3 with the purpose of reducing Latino voting strength and making it more difficult for Latinos to elect their preferred candidates.

+- 164. Plaintiff Jose Olivares is Latino and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
 He resides in Corpus Christi, Texas.
-In Plans H2316, S2168, C2193 and E2106, Plaintiff Olivares resides in Texas House District 32, Senate District 20, Congressional District 27 and SBOE District 2.
-Plaintiff Olivares is injured by residing in an area in which Defendants should have created an additional Latino citizen voting age majority congressional district but failed to do so.
-Plaintiff Olivares is further injured by voting in a "packed" ED2 that dilutes his vote.

-- 107. Plaintiff Florinda Chavez is Latina and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
+In Plans H2316, S2168, C2193 and E2106, Plaintiff Olivares resides in Texas House District 32, Senate District 20, and Congressional District 27.
+Plaintiff Olivares is injured by residing in an area in which Defendants should have created an additional Latino citizen voting age majority congressional district but failed to do so. - 165.
+Plaintiff Florinda Chavez is Latina and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
 She resides in Austin, Texas.
 In Plans H2316, S2168, C2193 and E2106, Plaintiff Chavez resides in Texas House District 49, Senate District 21, Congressional District 37 and SBOE District 5.
 In the benchmark plan, Ms. Chavez lived in an HCVAP majority CD35 in which she had the opportunity to elect the Latino candidate of choice.
-In the enacted plan, Ms. Chavez lives in CD37, which is not a Latino majority district. - 108.
-Plaintiff Joey Cardenas is Latino and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
-He resides in Louise, Texas.
-In Plans H2316, S2168, C2193 and E2106, Plaintiff Cardenas resides in Texas House District 85, Senate District 17, Congressional District 22 and SBOE District 2.
-Plaintiff Cardenas is also a member of Texas HOPE.
-As described below, Defendants manipulated the district boundaries of ED2, a Latino opportunity district, and "packed" the district with more Latino than necessary to elect the Latino preferred candidate. - 109.
+In the enacted plan, Ms. Chavez lives in CD37, which is not a Latino majority district. - 166.
 Plaintiff Paulita Sanchez is Latina and a registered voter of Texas who voted in the past and intends to vote in future elections for state house, state senate, congress and SBOE.
 She resides in New Braunfels, Texas.
 In Plans H2316, S2168, C2193 and E2106, Plaintiff Sanchez resides in Texas House District 73, Senate District 25, Congressional District 21 and SBOE